The scales of curriculum planning: why sequence isn't king.

 Sequence is not king, and expertise will not be built via small scale curriculum planning alone.
 Just as biologists most zoom in about out of the scales of organisation, the specialist teacher must be constantly doing the same with the scales of curriculum.
 Sequencing is important, but it is curriculum at a single scale, and is constrained into an artificial linearity.

-Only the expert has the ability and foresight to help students make non-linear connections.
-Thus, there can be no correct sequence as a curriculum must be transmitted through the medium of a teacher and then again through the medium of the student, all subjective beings, who have their own personal network of understanding based on the history of their experience.
+There can be no correct sequence as a curriculum must be transmitted through the medium of a teacher and then again through the medium of the student, all subjective beings, who have their own personal network of understanding based on the history of their experience.

 Curriculum is like a complex system of interactions, just like a human is a complex system.
 We have learnt relatively little from sequencing the entire human genome (focusing on the smallest scale of life), and I see parallels in curriculum design.
 When we change our focus to larger scales of curriculum, we may find that our students are not as expert as we thought.